smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Margaret Douglass.md

 ###June
 The goal for this month is to complete all triggers (including logging and error handling) for the rif40 tables and views and to test the tables/views/triggers to confirm everything has been set up correctly.

+######5 June
+* Things finally are working for error handling, and I know more options for logging.
+SQL Server does not have autonomous transactions for logging.
+I will be careful with where to call rollbacks.
+* Fixed rif40_version triggers to have the correct error handling.

 ######4 June
 * Looking more at T-SQL error handling in order to improve the error handling in the SQL Server trigger code.
 RAISERROR code should be replaced with THROW code.
-Rollback transactions is removing logs.
-Maybe use "INSTEAD OF" rather than "AFTER" + rollback?
+Rollbacking transactions is removing existing error handling logs.
 * Still trying to get proper logging in the simple rif40_version trigger, but I have not succeeded yet.

 ######3 June